Elephant Rhino Symposium

 Official event t-shirts are available for purchase.
 The t-shirts are $15 each and can be ordered in sizes small through XXL.
 To order, please visit our online registration page.

 The Comfort Inn in RIDC Park is the official hotel for the Elephant and Rhino Symposium.
-Reference the Pittsburgh Zoo-Elephant & Rhino Symposium when making your reservation to receive the conference rate of $79/night.
-For more information and to reserve a room please click here.
+Please reference the Pittsburgh Zoo & PPG Aquarium or the Elephant and Rhino Symposium when making your reservation to receive the conference rate of $79 per night.

 Sponsorship opportunities are available to support the Elephant and Rhino Symposium.